autogonai/autogonai-api-postman/README.md

 ## FAQ
 **Q:** Why can't I get any response?

-You haven't imported the environoment file or you've imported it but you haven't selected it from the dropdown menu (mentioned in [[How to import and configure]])
+You haven't imported the environment file or you've imported it but you haven't selected it from the dropdown menu (mentioned in [How to import and configure](#how-to-import-and-configure))

 **Q**: Error `API-key format invalid.`